veka0/lazurite/docs/guide.md

 Now, we're finally ready to compile the project!

-Run the following commands (optionally, with `-p windows`, `-p android` or `-p windows, android`, depending on which platforms you wish to compile for):
+Run the following command (optionally, with `-p windows`, `-p android` or `-p windows, android`, depending on which platforms you wish to compile for):

 ```sh
 lazurite build ./helloWorld